 Breaks for recreation and a morning and afternoon snack provided by Herron are part of each day of camp.

 Youth Art Camp has a thorough check-in and check-out system where photo identification is required.
 Parents and guardians will be required to complete a Drop-off/Pick-up Release Form in advance of the first day of camp should they wish other family members to transport their camper.

-Extended Hour Option
+Extended Care Option

 Tuition Scholarships and Discounts